Mooshieblob1/grepsite/README.md

-# TEM Portal - Carrier Management
+# BlobLogic - Carrier Management

 A modern, responsive web application for telecommunications expense management (TEM) built with Astro and Tailwind CSS.